 RECENT SERVICE TO THE DISCIPLINE

 The book is a collation of chapter contributions from CILECT member instititions across the globe.
-Available via Amazon in 2018.
+The e-book is now available via Amazon here

 The project was initially discussed at the 2012 CILECT Congress in Cape Town.
 Since then Alan worked with CILECT President Prof.Dr.
 Maria Dora Mourão-USP, São Paulo, Brazil, its Exective Director Prof. Dr Stanislav Semerdjiev NATFA, Sofia, Bulgaria, and Dr.Cecilia Melo (Faculty, Film and Media, Sau Paulo) in its production.